 You can ask the help of the Manitoba Human Rights Commission (MHRC), which is an independent agency of the Government of Manitoba that administers the Human Rights Code.
 However, there are instances when you can approach the Canadian Human Rights Commission or CHRC (such as when you are complaining against an employer, business or an organization that is federally regulated).
 A process is observed when you file a complaint.
 Whether federal or provincial, it usually starts by assessing whether it can be resolved where the issue took place and whether the grounds for the complaint are covered under the code or act.
-For a complete rundown of the complaint process, read the MHRC’s the Complaint Process and Guides to the Complaint Process.
-Meanwhile, the CHRC’s What do I need to know before filing a discrimination complaint? will help you conduct a preliminary assessment.
+Read the CHRC’s What do I need to know before filing a discrimination complaint? to help you conduct a preliminary assessment.

 What does “discrimination” mean?

 Select the correct synonym for each word as used in the article above.

 You have already completed the quiz before.
 Hence you can not start it again.

 Quiz is loading...